spr-networks/super/packet_logs/README.md

-# code
+# SPR Packet Logs

 The event bus is using moby pub-sub: https://github.com/spr-networks/sprbus

-# setup
+Read more in the [documentation](https://www.supernetworks.org/pages/docs/services/packet_logs) about packet logs.

 ## flow

-* ulogd get syslog msgs from /dev/log with netfilter log prefix + group and packet info
+* get packets from netfilter
-* ulogd logfile is read by code/main.go
 * if prefix is matched, forward to eventbus
 * api/client code is connected to eventbus listening for ntf: -prefixed messages
 	* send to WebSocket if user specified to notify for this (filtered by log Prefix, DestIp, etc.)